+Morning Pick-up

-Morning Pick-up The pick-up time is an approximate time that may vary with route conditions, weather, equipment, etc. It is recommended that students be ready a few minutes ahead of time.
-If your child/children will not be riding the bus, you may call the Transportation office or Meadow View Elementary School.
-The schools have direct radio contact with all buses to share necessary information.
+The pick-up time is an approximate time that may vary with route conditions, weather, equipment, etc. It is recommended that students be ready a few minutes ahead of time.
+If your child/children will not be riding the bus, you may call the transportation line at 993-5321.
+Adel Elementary will have direct radio contact with all buses to share necessary information.
 The bus driver is not required to wait for students at a bus stop who are not present at the designated pick-up time.
 Students must wait for the driver's signal before crossing the road to board the bus.